tidy-intelligence/r-econtools/README.md

 ```

 Create a new column that calculates a value relative to the population,
-for instance gdp per capita:
+for instance GDP per capita:

 ``` r
 add_population_share_column(df, id_column = "geography_id", date_column = "year", value_column = "gdp")